SourTarte/fantasy-storefront/README.md

 **Key Features:**
 - Product listings with images and categories (category filtering to be added in future).
 - User-submitted product reviews with rating scores.
 - Persistent cart system powered by `Cart_Item` model.
+- User-attached wishlisting, with the ability to turn a cart into a wishlist.
 - Admin dashboard to manage products and reviews.
 - Fully responsive navigation and layout with consistent styling.
 - Session persistence and secure CRUD operations for users and data.